czer323/TidyArr/readme.md

 5. Update the database with the `New Items` and `Active Items` data
 6. Notify the endpoint to remove `Inactive` items
 7. Remove any `Missing` or `Inactive` Items from the database
-8. Wait for a specified interval before starting the process again
+8. Wait for a specified interval before starting the process again (Default: 10 minutes)

 ### How we calculate inactivity